 In reality, every single study involving males has reported that more porn use linked to poorer sexual or relationship satisfaction.
-In all, nearly 60 studies link porn use to less sexual and relationship satisfaction.
-Of these 60 relationship studies 7 are longitudinal studies that control for variables or studies where subjects abstain from porn.
+In all, over 70 studies link porn use to less sexual and relationship satisfaction.
+Of these 70 relationship studies 8 are longitudinal studies that control for variables or studies where subjects abstain from porn.
 To date seven longitudinal relationship studies have been published that reveal the real-life consequences of ongoing porn use.
 All reported that porn use relates to poorer relationship/sexual outcomes:

 - Adolescents’ Exposure to Sexually Explicit Internet Material and Sexual Satisfaction: A Longitudinal Study (2009).

 - A Love That Doesn’t Last: Pornography Consumption and Weakened Commitment to One’s Romantic Partner (2012).

 - Internet pornography and relationship quality: A longitudinal study of within and between partner effects of adjustment, sexual satisfaction and sexually explicit internet material among newly-weds (2015).

 - Till Porn Do Us Part?
 Longitudinal Effects of Pornography Use on Divorce, (2016).

 - Does Viewing Pornography Reduce Marital Quality Over Time?
 Evidence from Longitudinal Data (2016).

 - Are Pornography Users More Likely to Experience A Romantic Breakup?
 Evidence from Longitudinal Data (2017).